 The dissertation proposal will be defended by the doctoral candidate before his/her full dissertation committee.
 All committee members must agree that the proposal is ready for defense before the defense can be scheduled.
 Proposal defenses may be performed using any appropriate and relevant technology, depending on the location of committee members, and the student.
 The student is permitted to defend his/her proposal in person, or via telephone or video conferencing.
-Please see the Dissertation Proposal Guidelines and related forms on the DCRS Students Resources page: https://cahss.nova.edu/departments/crs/resources.
+Please see the Dissertation Proposal Guidelines and related forms on the DCRS Students Resources page: Conflict Resolution Studies Student Resources | HCAS | NSU (nova.edu).